Psychology: Behaviorist

 Clark L. Hull, Edwin Guthrie, and others did much to help behaviorism become a widely used paradigm.
 A new method of "instrumental" or "operant" conditioning added the concepts of reinforcement and punishment to the model of behavior change.
 Radical behaviorists avoided discussing the inner workings of the mind, especially the unconscious mind, which they considered impossible to assess scientifically.
 Operant conditioning was first described by Miller and Kanorski and popularized in the U.S. by B.F.
 Skinner, who emerged as a leading intellectual of the behaviorist movement.

-Noam Chomsky published an influential critique of radical behaviorism on the grounds that behaviorist principles could not adequately explain the complex mental process of language acquisition and language use.
+Noam Chomsky published an influential critique of radical behaviorism, arguing that behaviorist principles could not adequately explain the complex mental process of language acquisition and language use.
 The review, which was scathing, did much to reduce the status of behaviorism within psychology.
 Martin Seligman and his colleagues discovered that they could condition in dogs a state of "learned helplessness", which was not predicted by the behaviorist approach to psychology.
 Edward C. Tolman advanced a hybrid "cognitive behavioral" model, most notably with his 1948 publication discussing the cognitive maps used by rats to guess at the location of food at the end of a maze.
 Skinner's behaviorism did not die, in part because it generated successful practical applications.

 The Association for Behavior Analysis International was founded in 1974 and by 2003 had members from 42 countries.
 The field has gained a foothold in Latin America and Japan.
 Applied behavior analysis is the term used for the application of the principles of operant conditioning to change socially significant behavior (it supersedes the term, "behavior modification").